Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

    * - Progress
      - The degree of completeness of processing as a percentage.
    * - Created
-     - The date the processing was created.
+     - The date-time of the processing creation.

-To unload the processing results, double-click on the completed processing.
+To download the processing results, double-click on the completed processing.

 .. _Providers: